NWPU-903PR/Funm6AViewer/README.md

 deinfo <- read.delim(deinfo, header = TRUE, stringsAsFactors = FALSE)
 ```

 `dminfo` contains the position annotation and log2 foldchange of DmM sites.
-It can be extracted from the result of DMDeep-m6A package using `summarydmdeepm6A` (see [9.2](https://github.com/NWPU-903PR/Funm6AViewer#92-making-input-for-funm6aviewer).
+It can be extracted from the result of DMDeep-m6A package using `summarydmdeepm6A` (see [9.2](https://github.com/NWPU-903PR/Funm6AViewer#92-making-input-for-funm6aviewer) for more details).
 Alternatively, users can use any other method to make it as the following formate:
 ```{r}
 head(dminfo)
 ##    chr chromStart  chromEnd  name     score strand    log2fd